Nicknamewwwsss/dayz-server-manager/README.md

 <br><a name="guide-add-workshop-mods"></a>
 ### Adding workshop mods <hr>

+Note: You must use a steam account that owns Dayz in order to download workshop mods.<br>

 Workshop mods will be downloaded and updated everytime the server restarts (if not configured otherwise).<br>
 The steamWsMods property specifies a list of workshop mods to download.<br>